 Scouts were already raving about Payne's potential in the preseason.
 He was the Crimson Tide's best defensive lineman in 2017, following Jonathan Allen's moving on to the NFL.
 Payne (6-2, 319) is a run plugger with a lot of potential to grow.
 When given the opportunity to rush the passer in 2016, Payne was impressive, and sources have said that he helped set up sacks for Jonathan Allen, Tim Williams and Ryan Anderson that season.

-Click links to see the Falcons' picks across all rounds:
+Click links to see the Chargers' picks across all rounds: